PierreAndreis/monorepo-ts-template/README.md

 # Monorepo Typescript Template

-This is an official Docker starter Turborepo.
+This is an example of a monorepo with typescript and docker.

 ## What's inside?